In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 - The email address does not exist in the domain

 These addresses cannot receive a message because there is no place/address to receive the mailing.

-A blocked email address is any email address that may remain deliverable, but is rejected by the receiving mail server (for example, an anti-spam filter rejects your mailing).
+A blocked email address is any email address that may remain deliverable, but is rejected by the receiving mail server (e.g., an anti-spam filter rejects your mailing).

 When a specific email address bounces multiple times, email addresses become known as repeat bouncers.
-These can be determined by soft, hard bounces, and blocked (see rules below).
+These can be determined by soft, hard bounces, and blocked (Refer to Rules below).
 Repeat bouncers are automatically unsubscribed.

-Because bouncing can cause deliverability problems, MA Professional uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
+Because bouncing can cause deliverability problems, Informz uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
 Note that these rules draw on data from the past 90 days of mailing activity.